qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ### Cobblestone Road

 A Cobblestone Road version is a complete, usable implementation.
-It does the job like it should, but without extras, without fancy things.
+It does the job like it should, but without extras, without anything fancy.

 ![cobblestone road, by zebulon.walton, "A narrow street in France"](/attachments/blogposts/2020/cobblestoneroad.jpg) {: class="post-image post-image-50" }